joshuacook/coherence/docs/computational_optimization_team/README.md

 - **Pull Requests**: All contributions should be made through pull requests with clear descriptions and references to relevant issues or discussion threads.

 ## Additional Resources
-Look in the `doc` directory for academic papers and references about Coherence and related topics.
+Look in the `docs/pdf` directory for academic papers and references about Coherence and related topics.
 These materials provide useful background reading.

 We're excited to have you on board.
 Let's build a fast, scalable Coherence metric together!